svaderia/svaderia.github.io/index.md

 Nowadays I am really into computer systems, and CMU offers endless courses and opportunities to test myself.
 I'm also passionate about Data Structures and Algorithms.
 I try to participate in online competitions, whenever I can, to deepen my understanding.

-The logo of this website is an Order 2 pseudo-Hilbert curve; a basic block of space-filling curve also known as Hilbert's curve.
+The logo of this website is an Order 2 pseudo-[Hilbert curve][hc]; a basic block of space-filling curve also known as Hilbert's curve.
 Formally, space-filling curve is a function that gives a bijective mapping from *1D* line to *2D* space.
 I see myself mimicking the space-filling curve in a totally different context, as one who is trying to bridge the gaps in his knowledge.
 That kind of justifies the name of this website in a poetic way.